aengl/k9bot/README.md

 Well, that's awesome.
 Now you:

-1. `yarn`
-2. `yarn run start`

-It's going to use `pm2` to run it as a background process.
-You might need to install that and then use it to remove running processes.

-1. Install pm2
-2. `pm2 list`
-3. `pm2 delete 0`
+    yarn
+    yarn run start

+It's recommended to use `pm2` for daemonizing the process, though:

+    npm i -g pm2
+    pm2 start --attach index.js

+If you find yourself on an old, dusty Rasberry Pi with an ancient node version you can run the code through babel first:

+    yarn build
+    pm2 start --attach bundle.js

 ## Background